AUDL 4007 & GS12 – 2015

 Read Ch 7 in Plack and Ch 3 in Schnupp et al.

-For more on the psychoacoustics of hearing impairment, read:
+For more on the psychoacoustics of hearing impairment (available through the

 in a very informative way.